ATS Resume Keywords: How to Optimize Your CV for Applicant Tracking Systems

 Common ATS Keyword Mistakes to Avoid

 Keyword stuffing: Placing keywords randomly to fool the ATS is detected by modern systems and penalized.
-Keywords must appear in context and make logical sense within your content.
+Keywords must appear in proper context and make logical sense.

 Using synonyms instead of exact terms: If the job description says "machine learning," write "machine learning," not "artificial intelligence research."
-Use the exact phrase.
+Use the exact phrase from the job description.

-Generic skills sections: "Microsoft Office, communication, teamwork" is too generic to score well.
-Be specific: "Microsoft Excel (pivot tables, VLOOKUP, Power Query), stakeholder communication, cross-functional team collaboration."
+Generic skills sections: "Microsoft Office, communication, teamwork" is too generic.
+Be specific: "Microsoft Excel with pivot tables, VLOOKUP, and Power Query, stakeholder communication, cross-functional team collaboration."

 How to Test Your CV's Keyword Performance